amaurycarvalho/grafana-deepseek-demo/README.md

 3. Click on the Panel Title → Auto-generate option.
    Grafana will use the connected LLM to generate a title and description automatically.

+Try using `Hello` as the panel title to test the bridge integration.

+Additionally, try the `Explain Flame Graph` option in the `Drilldown > Profiles > Flame graph`.

 ---

 ### 👉 VSCode partial MCP integration